Ifechukwu001/AirBnB_clone/README.md

 The console willl perform the following tasks:

-*create a new object
+*create a new object.
-*retrive an object from a file
+*retrive an object from a file.
-*do operations on objects
+*do operations on objects.
-*destroy an object
+*destroy an object.

 ##storage